Your claim could be worth...

 Dog Bite Injuries

+Dogs can behave unpredictably, even if they have never shown signs of aggression before.
 As social creatures with a strong pack hierarchy, dogs instinctively seek structure.
-If they are uncertain about their place within the human hierarchy, they will naturally try to assert themselves through growling, barking or even biting.
+If they are uncertain about their place within the human hierarchy, they will naturally try to assert themselves through behaviours such as growling, barking or biting.

 While dogs don’t operate by human standards of behaviour, sudden aggression often results from a dog’s owner failing to provide proper care or training.
 Poor socialisation, mistreatment, or fear can contribute to aggressive behaviour.